in ,

 6. Regular inspections: Periodically inspect your boat’s paint job for any signs of damage, fading, or peeling.
 Address any issues promptly to prevent further damage.

-See also Cabin Cruiser Painting Tips
+See also Jon Boat Painting Tips

 Common Mistakes to Avoid When Painting Your Race Boat